rambo/nfc_lock/README.md

     sudo apt-get install libfreefare0 libfreefare-bin
     sudo apt-get install python-zmq python-yaml python-tornado

-`python-yaml` and `python-tornado` can be installed to virtualenv (esp tornado might be better to isntall via pip even if not to virtualenv the deb pulls unneccessary dependencies, zmq will be painfull.
+`python-yaml` and `python-tornado` can be installed to virtualenv (esp tornado might be better to install via pip even if not to virtualenv the deb pulls unneccessary dependencies), zmq will be painful to install via pip, use the system package.

 ### For compiling